Northern Spice Bush - Lindera benzoin

 Key Plant Specifications

-• Medium-sized deciduous shrub with soft green foliage and early yellow blooms
+• Size: Medium-sized deciduous shrub with soft green foliage

-• Fragrant leaves that release a light aroma when touched
+• Foliage: Aromatic leaves that release fragrance when touched

 Why Northern Spicebush Is a Valuable Addition